tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 110 (DuFr).md

 - (DR:: 1749-05-20), morning: Talk to [[Revaka]] in the [[Mirror of Soul Trapping]]; discuss how to approach Ra'ghemdros; depart to speak with Ghesh and Megren.
 - (DR:: 1749-05-20), afternoon: Audience with Ra'ghemdros.
 Negotiate for jade.
 Scout ruined village; find probable location of fiend.
 Trade for jade and give Ra'ghemdros Apollyon's Throne.
 Enter villa; fight fiend; recover Cloudspinner's trapped body.
 - (DR:: 1749-05-20), evening: Flee to Dimitaur's lair in the temple complex; discuss situation and prepare to fight Ra'ghemdros.
 - (DR:: 1749-05-21), predawn: Find dragonets scouting, send them off with word that Ra'ghemdros will die.
+Repair light tower in center of temple complex.
+Fight minions.
+Fight Ra'ghemdros.
+Win.
+- (DR:: 1749-05-21), morning: Recover [[Ra'ghemdros' Hoard|treasure]] from Ra'ghemdros' lair, turn over some treasure to Dimitaur and leave him in charge.
+Sail through storm with Milo and Tilly.
+- (DR:: 1749-05-21), afternoon: Arrive back on [[Vindristjarna]].

 # Part 1
 ## Bargaining with the Hobgoblin in the Mirror